Neil Etheridge: Birmingham City

 Etheridge signed a four-year contract with Championship club Birmingham City on 11 September 2020; the fee was undisclosed.
 He was on the bench for the following day's match, in which the 19-year-old debutant Zach Jeacock kept a clean sheet, and came into the starting eleven for the goalless draw at Swansea City a week later.

 Amidst the COVID-19 pandemic, Etheridge received hospital treatment in July 2021 after he contracted COVID-19.
 Consequently, Etheridge had not played a single league match for Birmingham by October 2021 despite having featured in the 2021–22 EFL Cup.

 With John Ruddy established as first-choice goalkeeper for the 2022–23 season, Etheridge did not make a Championship appearance until 18 April, when Ruddy was injured during the first half of the visit to Millwall.
 Between them, they kept a clean sheet in a 1–0 win that ensured Birmingham's Championship status for a further season.
 On 18 May 2024, the club announced he would be leaving in the summer when his contract expired.

 Buriram United

 Etheridge signed for Thai League 1 club Buriram United on 30 June 2024.
 He make his debut for the club on 10 August keeping a clean sheet in a 4–0 win against Nongbua Pitchaya.
 Etheridge went on to keep 4 clean sheets in 5 matches for the club including a goalless draw in the 2024–25 AFC Champions League Elite match against Japanese club Vissel Kobe.
 In his first season at the club, he went on to keep 24 clean sheet for the club in 48 appearances in all competition played.

+During the 2nd leg of the round of 16 tie against Australian club Melbourne City in the 2025–26 AFC Champions League Elite on 10 March 2026, Etheridge saved two penalties in the penalties shootout which sees Buriram United advanced to the quarter-finals of the tournament.